joshterrill/hacked.codes/content/blog/2022/extracting-router-firmware-uart-jtagulator/index.md

 ### Writing the contents of `/dev/mtd9` to stdout and writing stdout to a file using `picocom`

-Another possible method of extracting firmware is to pipe the firmware out to stdout via `cat` and saving the output to a file on our host.
+Another possible method of extracting firmware is to pipe the firmware out to stdout via `cat` and save the output to a file on our host.
 To do this, we can use [`picocom`](https://github.com/npat-efault/picocom).

 Kill the JTAGulator screen session by typing `killall screen` and connect to the JTAGulator using the following: